samehasan/Music-toy-client/README.md

 # MUSICAL tOY
 # The  Live Site link is : https://music-toy.web.app/
 # Description
-This is a Toy Website.Where you can get many Toy.Go check the site .
+This is A Toy Website.Where you can get many Toy.Go check the site .

 * First of all, You have to Register with E-mail & Password OR Google Signin.
 * After Login the site you can see My toy,All Toy,Add toy and details.